Retainers Change Incentives – Summary

 Retained Advisors Swing for the Fences

 An advisor who requires a retainer can engage with less committed clients because he gets paid either way.
 Speculative clients include businesses with a minimal market appeal or those that are dramatically overpriced.
 If you want to swing for the fences and don’t mind potentially being out of pocket $100k-$150k, then these engagements offer poor odds at winning a sizeable lottery ticket.
 The numbers bear this out in the lower middle market.
-Typical retainer-driven engagements result in a closed transaction about 20% of the time.
+Typical retainer-driven engagements result in a closed transaction about 20% of the time, an example of advisor incentives being impacted.

 Who Works the Sale?